 Beyond the software engineering aspects, a unified platform brings us closer to the implementation of mechanically-verified DSLs.
-Dagand's recent work using the Coq proof assistant as an x86 macro-assembler [4] is a step in that direction, which belongs to a larger trend of hosting DSLs in dependent type theories [29], [34], [64].
+Using the Coq proof assistant as an x86 macro-assembler [4] is a step in that direction, which belongs to a larger trend of hosting DSLs in dependent type theories [23], [27], [55].
 A key benefit of those approaches is to provide - by construction - a formal, mechanized semantics to the DSLs thus developed.
 This semantics offers a foundation on which to base further verification efforts, whilst allowing interaction with non-verified code.
 We advocate a methodology based on incremental, piece-wise verification.
-Whilst building fully-certified systems from the top-down is a worthwhile endeavor [51], we wish to explore a bottom-up approach by which one focuses first and foremost on crucial subsystems and their associated properties.
+Whilst building fully-certified systems from the top-down is a worthwhile endeavor [42], we wish to explore a bottom-up approach by which one focuses first and foremost on crucial subsystems and their associated properties.